Buffalo Bulls football: Offenhamer era (1955–1965)

-If the Febel season can be seen as one of the high points in UB football history, then Dick Offenhamer brought in UB's most successful era when from 1955 to 1965, he would coach UB to an impressive 58–37–5 record.
+If the Febel season can be seen as one of the low points in UB football history, then Dick Offenhamer brought in UB's most successful era when from 1955 to 1965, he would coach UB to an impressive 58–37–5 record.
 In 1958, the football team won the Lambert Cup, emblematic of supremacy in Eastern U.S. small-college football.
 That led to the team's first bowl invitation, to the Tangerine Bowl in Orlando, Florida against Florida State University.
 However, the Orlando Elks Lodge, the bowl's sponsor, told the Bulls that they would be allowed to participate only if back-up defensive end Mike Wilson and starting halfback Willie Evans, who were black, did not play.
 Despite protests from the Elks Lodge, the local high school association that operated the stadium – the Orlando High School Athletic Association – refused to rescind its rule against integrated events.
 The team stood behind the two, and unanimously refused the bowl offer.
 The team was profiled on ESPN's Outside the Lines in 2008.
 Buffalo would not be invited to a bowl or be bowl-eligible for another 50 years.

 Several UB football stars from the Offenhamer years went on to have careers in professional football, including quarterback John Stofa with the American Football League's Miami Dolphins and Cincinnati Bengals, and defensive lineman Gerry Philbin with the AFL's New York Jets, and Buddy Ryan who was on Offenhamer staff as the defensive line coach.
 Philbin is a member of the AFL Hall of Fame and the All-time All-AFL Team.
 Philbin and UB's Willie Ross were the first two UB graduates to play on professional football championship teams: Ross with the 1964 AFL Champion Buffalo Bills; and Philbin with the 1968 AFL Champion New York Jets, who went on to win Super Bowl III.
 They have been followed by Ramon Guzman who played on two Grey Cup Championship teams with the Montreal Alouettes and James Starks with the Super Bowl XLV champion Green Bay Packers.